Meet Ruschelle Khanna!

 Hello and Thank You for stopping by.
 I am committed to you and your wellbeing and am happy to help you find relief from the challenges of emotional and physical pain.

-Having suffered from chronic illness for many years, I know first hand the frustration of trying to find medical answers to Lyme and co-infections.
+Having suffered from chronic illness, I know first hand the frustration of trying to find medical answers to Lyme and co-infections.

 Often, clients will tell me that no one understands what it is like to have the bizarre symptoms associated with Lyme and co-infections.
 I understand these symptoms including brain fog, memory loss, inability to read, anger, rage, and even thoughts of suicide.